barakman/solidity-math-utils/README.md

 The output of this function is guaranteed to be smaller than or equal to the actual value of exp(a / b).

-### Contract Customization
+### Module Customization

-This contract can be customized to support different input ranges (as a tradeoff with accuracy and/or performance).
+This module can be customized to support different input ranges (as a tradeoff with accuracy and/or performance).

 The full customization manual can be found [here](#customization).